mynamedaike/Data-Analysis-Using-R/hw04_tidy-data-and-joins.md

 |  1997|       41.763|        NA|      NA|  80.690|
 |  2002|       42.129|        NA|      NA|  82.000|
 |  2007|       43.828|        NA|      NA|  82.603|

-Activity \#5

--   Previous TA Andrew MacDonald has a nice data manipulation sampler.
-Make up a similar set of exercises for yourself, in the abstract or (even better) using Gapminder or other data, and solve them.

 Join, merge, look up
 --------------------